 Notgrove is a 1,500 acre private estate in the heart of the Cotswolds, run by Harry and Diana Acland.
 They are passionate about the environment and preserving the countryside and nature.
-Your tree is being planted to create a wood to celebrate the Queen’s Platinum Jubilee to support her Green Canopy initiative.
+Your tree was planted to create a wood to celebrate the Queen’s Platinum Jubilee in 2022 to support her Green Canopy initiative.
 On a Historical note, the estate also has Coronation Wood planted and named after Queen Victoria’s coronation in 1838.

 The Cotswolds is a rich tapestry of indigenous trees which includes 15 types of trees including beech, oak, sycamore, alder, birch, lime, hazel and crab apple.